Improve simulation performance in the case of large detectors

 MagneticMaterialImpl::polarizedSubtrSLD is called 20 times per each pixel.

-#5 Updated by dmitry over 2 years ago
+#5 Updated by dmitry almost 3 years ago

 - Status changed from Sprint to Rejected